Button Menu

 as a leader.
 Students have an opportunity to try out these leadership and management techniques in a supervised environment as juniors and seniors.

 AS 401-402.
-National Security, Leadership Responsibilities, and Commissioning Preparation – 3/4 course each semester
+National Security and Preparation for Active Duty – 3/4 course each semester

 This course is designed for college seniors and provides them the foundation to understand their role as military officers and how they are directly tied to our National Security Strategy.
 It is an overview of the complex social and political issues facing the military profession and requires a measure of sophistication commensurate with the senior college level.